dmitrirussu/fabricjs.Scene.class/README.md

 fabricjs.Scene.class
 ==============

-Scene is an object which include one or more objects each object can be moved and animated.
+Scene is an object which include one or more objects each object can be moved, scaled, rotated and animated.
 Also a Scene can be animated as an simple object which is inside of scene.
+A scene should have controllers disabled by default.

 Main Goals
 =============